Yellow Fever Vaccine

 "During the past several months, we at CDC have been working hard to take steps to increase HPV vaccination coverage among 11-12 year olds, including actively communicating with clinicians and parents about the benefits and safety of this cance"...

-Prior to administration of YF-VAX (yellow fever vaccine) vaccine, potential vaccinees or their parents or guardians should be asked about their recent health status.
-All potential vaccinees or their parents or guardians should be fully informed of the benefits and risks of immunization and potential for adverse events that have been temporally associated with YF-VAX (yellow fever vaccine) vaccine administration.
-Vaccinees or their parents or guardians should be instructed to report all serious adverse events that occur up to 30 days post-vaccination to their health-care provider.
+Prior to administration of YF-VAX, ask potential vaccinees or their parents or guardians about their recent health status and history of yellow fever vaccination.
+Inform potential vaccinees or their parents or guardians about the benefits and risks of immunization and potential for adverse reactions to YFVAX administration.
+Instruct vaccinees or their parents or guardians to report to their health-care providers all serious adverse events that occur up to 30 days post-vaccination.

 This monograph has been modified to include the generic and brand name in many instances.